Rebuilding a Sherman combination transmission

 can probably put off repairs for quite a while.
 If it's knocking loudly you should buy

 a pump repair kit and do a rebuild before it quits all together.
+Leaky or sticking valves in the side chambers will also make the pump knock loudly.

 Q. "My lift is very jerky and erratic when raising."